leonsomov/Bullfrog_Drums/README.md

 Web prototype of a virtual Bullfrog Drums instrument for sample-pack workflow.

+## Mini Manual

+This is a prototype of Erica Synths Bullfrog Drums web version, created by Geeky Punks.

+You can play and jam with our sample packs.

+Important:

+- Click the GeekyPunks logo to randomize patterns and kit behavior.
+- Or simply refresh the page to get a fresh randomized result.

+This version is still in the making, so minor bugs may happen.

 ## Run locally

 Use a local static server (required for sample loading via `fetch`):